courtney-maynard/data440/hw7/hw7_report.md

 August (1996) with similarity score of: 0
 B. Monkey (1998) with similarity score of: 0
 ----------------------------------------------------------------------------------------------------
-five most similar movies to my least favorite movie,  Groundhog Day (1993)
+five most similar movies to my least favorite movie,  Blade Runner (1982)

-Wings of Courage (1995) with similarity score of: 1.0 Window to Paris (1994) with similarity score of: 1.0 Wife, The (1995) with similarity score of: 1.0
+Yankee Zulu (1994) with similarity score of: 1.0 Wonderland (1997) with similarity score of: 1.0
-The Deadly Cure (1996) with similarity score of: 1.0 Someone Else's America (1995) with similarity score of: 1.0
+Woman in Question, The (1950) with similarity score of: 1.0 Window to Paris (1994) with similarity score of: 1.0 Wend Kuuni (God's Gift) (1982) with similarity score of: 1.0
 ----------------------------------------------------------------------------------------------------
 five least similar movies to my least favorite movie,  Blade Runner (1982)

-A Chef in Love (1996) with similarity score of: 0 Aiqing wansui (1994) with similarity score of: 0 American Strays (1996) with similarity score of: 0 August (1996) with similarity score of: 0
+American Strays (1996) with similarity score of: 0 August (1996) with similarity score of: 0
-B. Monkey (1998) with similarity score of: 0
+B. Monkey (1998) with similarity score of: 0 Babysitter, The (1995) with similarity score of: 0 Ballad of Narayama, The (Narayama Bushiko) (1958) with similarity score of: 0
 ----------------------------------------------------------------------------------------------------
 ```
 ### Commentary